tada5hi/ebec/README.md

 **`ebec`**

-A package, which provides the base error class and utility functions to build, merge, set & unset options.
+A library that provides a basic error class and helper functions for extracting options and the error message from any number of constructor arguments.

 [Documentation](./packages/ebec)